waynodiablo/Oystercard/rails/yelp_v1/3_routing.md

 get 'restaurants' => 'restaurants#index'
 ```

+If you are unsure where to put this line, look at the auto-generated comments in `config/routes.rb` for clues.

 which links up the '/restaurants' URL to the index action on the restaurants controller.
 As we have more actions we could continue to add individual routes such as `get 'restaurants/new' => 'restaurants#new'`, but rails gives us a shortcut for creating all the commonly used routes associated with a resource, e.g.

 ```ruby